 Catherine looks somewhat surprised as she punches in the relevant data.
 "Thank you, Cameron."

 The energy field starts to build and electric sparks radiate about the room.
 The temporal sphere begins to form around Cameron.
 Suddenly with a flash it disappears.
-Shortly afterwards the panel goes off followed by the lights.
+Shortly afterward the panel goes off followed by the lights.
 The emergency lights come on bathing everything in a pale yellowish light.

 "You see John Henry.
 I do love Savannah even if she isn't my daughter."
 Catherine says to the empty room.

 Utilizing the emergency lights, she checks her communicator for any signals from the cable formed from her body.
 She's disappointed to realize its own power source must have been depleted and that John must not have it plugged into his computer where it recharges.
 She couldn't tell him to reattach it without giving away why.
 She had a difficult enough time in convincing the boy to keep it in the first place.
 But he will need if he is to survive.